A practical guide to using employee engagement benchmarks

 Choose a benchmark with reference to your talent pool

 Many people only want to look at industry-specific benchmarks.
 This is problematic as it limits the pool of data that you can access and can compromise the robustness of the benchmark.
 It’s often better to look at where your people are coming from and going to and benchmarking against those industries instead.

-When you're thinking about selecting a benchmark, it’s also important to be ambitious and think about where you want to get your people from in the future.
+When you're thinking about selecting a benchmark, it’s also important to be ambitious and think about where you want to recruit from in the future.
 For example, many banks are going through a digital build-up phase so they don’t need to attract people from financial institutions, they need people who work in technology.
 That’s who they should be benchmarking themselves against because that’s who they’re competing with in the market.

 Hitting the benchmark shouldn’t be your goal

 A common mistake people make is fixating on trying to hit the benchmark.
 It’s not necessarily important to get to 72% if you’re currently on 70%, particularly if that question or factor is something that your people don’t value that much.
 It’s more important to look at the data and the relationships in the data so that you can focus on the things that matter to your people.

 Benchmarks should act as a check on your strategy, not dictate reactive and potentially distracting targets.
 It always makes sense to start by looking at your organizational strategy, thinking about what makes a difference to your people and letting that be your guide.
 If work-life balance is less important to your people than flexibility, then focusing on moving work-life balance from 62% to 65% will be a poor allocation of resources.
 However, if your current strategy requires a focus on building new and innovative things then your product teams should probably be scoring much better than the average benchmark in this area.

 What we really encourage is for companies to be aspirational in the areas: